Checked baggage: Restrictions

 Spare lithium-ion batteries, inclusive of battery packs and powerbanks are not allowed on checked-in luggage.

 Excess baggage

-Excess baggage is the amount of baggage that is in excess of the free allowance in size, number, or weight permitted for the journey.
+Excess baggage refers to the amount of baggage that is in excess of the free allowance in size, number, or weight permitted for the journey.
 At the carrier's discretion, this may be carried at an extra charge, but no guarantee is made and it may have to be sent as freight instead.
 Some airlines impose excess baggage embargoes on certain (usually smaller) routes, indicating that they will accept no (or very little) excess baggage.